Introducing our Flying Team, the largest & most diverse Birds of Prey collections in the South East.

 Once known as the African White Faced Scops Owl, this species was reclassified in the 90's to the name it has now.
 With just over 300 different owl species, we think they just like to change their names from time to time just to keep us Falconers on our toes.
 At least that is easier to say & remember, than their new Latin name "Ptilopsis granti"!!

-"Fenton" was only hatched in 2012, so still has orange eyes, but as he grows older they should turn a deep red.
+"Fenton" wa hatched in 2012 & still has orange eyes, but as he grows older they should turn a deep red.
 In the wild they can be found in the Savannahs & Open Woodland of South Africa.
 Feeding on many things such as large insects, arachnids, scorpions, small mammals & birds.

 Tawny Owl (Strix aluco) - 'Pee Wee & Luna'